 The first step in finding the right treatment is very simple – all it takes is a visit to your local AudioClinic Clinician for a thorough examination of your hearing.

-This examination is FREE*, it will take you less than an hour to complete and you will be given clear, practical advice about the best solution for your requirements.
+This examination is at no cost to you*, it will take you less than an hour to complete and you will be given clear, practical advice about the best solution for your requirements.

 Untreated hearing loss